Looking to Yahweh

 (H) A Song of Ascents.
 (1) Unto you I lift up my eyes, to you who are enthroned in the heavens.
 (2) Behold, as the eyes of servants (look to) the hand of their master, as the eyes of a maidservant (look to) the hand of her mistress, so our eyes (look to) Yahweh our God until he shows us favor.
 (3) Show us favor, Yahweh, show us favor, for we have had our fill of contempt.
 (4) Our souls have had their fill of the scorn of those who are at ease, of the contempt of the proud.

-I. The submissive attitude we should have as servants of Yahweh (1 & 2)
+I. The submissive attitude servants of Yahweh should have (1 & 2)

 II.
 The supplications we should make in seeking Yahweh’s favor (3 & 4)